mikeoertli/shell-script-template/README.md

 repo also contains a useful overview of feature support for popular libraries.

 I am inclined to use [`bats-core`](https://github.com/bats-core/bats-core), but I suspect there are several good choices.

+## Future Ideas

+* Explore building in an example for [secure credential retrieval](https://scriptingosx.com/2021/04/get-password-from-keychain-in-shell-scripts/) (or create a second template script?).